Building scalable real-time systems starts with choosing the right foundation.

-Basically, when one needs an Erlang/OTP application to communicate with the World via HTTP or WebSockets it’s really great idea to use Cowboy webserver.
+Basically, when one needs an Erlang/OTP application to communicate with the world via HTTP or WebSockets, it’s a really great idea to use the Cowboy webserver.
 So, here are a couple of advantages of using it:

-• It’s modular, small but yet powerful.
-Cowboy includes different basic handlers for http, rest, spdy and websockets.
-All you need it just update your application dependencies, configure cowboy, create your own handler “inherited” from basic one;
+• It’s modular, small, yet powerful.
+Cowboy includes different basic handlers for HTTP, REST, SPDY, Erlang WebSocket client, and Erlang WebSocket server.
+All you need is to update your application dependencies, configure Cowboy, and create your own handler “inherited” from a basic one.

-• Can be easily embedded into another Erlang application.
-And while having selective dispatch and fastCGI support can redirect some requests to PHP, Ruby, Python applications.
+• Seamless embedding into another Erlang/OTP application.
+With support for selective dispatch and FastCGI, you can redirect some requests to PHP, Ruby, or Python apps inside the same system.

 Here at Oxagile we use rebar as a build tool.
-Basically, it’s like composer for PHP applications but much more advanced.
-So to add cowboy as a dependency we should update our rebar.config file by adding following row into deps section:
+Basically, it’s like a composer for PHP applications but much more advanced.
+So, to add cowboy as a dependency, we should update our rebar.config file by adding the following row into the deps section:

 {deps, [